“Google's Pixel 3 XL has speed, fantastic software, an excellent camera, and unrivaled A.I. features you can't find anywhere else.”

 Google’s Pixel devices often come so close to being the perfect Android phones, but they falter on the same two things: design and battery life.
 Google got the design of its new Pixel 3 XL almost right this year, except for the ugly notch on the front of the phone.
 When compared to the rest of the smartphone market, it sticks out like a $900 sore thumb.
 Battery life is mediocre, especially when pitted against phones in this price range as well.

 But there’s so much else that’s right with the Pixel 3 XL, we are willing to accept these shortcomings.
 It has the absolute best software experience on any Android phone, period.
 You also will not find comparable artificial intelligence features anywhere else.
 As a cherry on top, you get a great screen and speakers, good performance, and a stunning camera yet again.
-Not to mention it’s one of the few Android phones that will get consistent software updates for quite some time.
-If you want the best Android experience, this is the phone to buy — just try to ignore the notch.
+Not to mention it’s one of the best Android phones that will get consistent software updates for quite some time.
+If you want the best Android experience, this is the best smartphone to buy — just try to ignore the notch.

 Looking for the notch-free, smaller Pixel 3?
 You can read our review here.